mochi/mochikit/doc/rst/MochiKit/Visual.rst

 :mochidef:`fold(element [, options])`:

-    Reduce first the vertical size, and then the horizontal size.
+    Reduce first the ``element`` vertical size, and then the horizontal size using two :mochiref:`Scale` effects in sequence.
+    The ``element`` should have both fixed width and height.
+Once the effect has completed, the ``element`` will be hidden with :mochiref:`MochiKit.Style.hideElement` and the original
+    size and position will be restored.

     element:
         An element ID string or a DOM node (see :mochiref:`MochiKit.DOM.getElement`).

+    options:
+        See :mochiref:`DefaultOptions`.
+Note that the options
+        will only affect the first :mochiref:`Scale` effect.

     *Availability*:
         Available in MochiKit 1.4+